dpenkler/hp9816emu/README.md

 The indicators in front of the H7XX buttons flash when there is activity on the drive unit

 The H7XX button labels light red when there is a disk image associated with the drive unit.
-Ths LIF volume label appears below it.
+The LIF volume label appears below it.

 The green bars above the red graphics reset button correspond to the LEDs on the back of the 9816 CPU board.